23 Sponsored Online Programs Available

 Online Associates Degree in Medicine

-By completing an associates degree in medicine & health online you may be qualified to begin a career as a physical therapy assistant.
-According to the U.S. Bureau
+By completing a medical associates degree online you may be qualified to begin a career as a physical therapy assistant or other programs.
+According to the U.S. Bureau of Labor Statistics, job prospects for physical therapy assistants should grow rapidly in the coming years.*

 Physical therapy assistants help licensed physical therapists provide rehabilitative services to patients who have limited mobility, suffer from pain, or have physical disabilities.